isomerpages/mccy-iccs/_community-experience/Community Explorations.md

 ![](/images/RT_CE%201%20-121.jpg)
 <font color = "grey"><font size="-1">Delegates visiting Lorong Koo Chye Sheng Hong Temple in Singapore on 6 Sep 2022 as part of the ICCS 2022 Community Experience programme.</font></font>

 Organised by OnePeople.sg in conjunction with ICCS 2022, the Community Exploration series provides participants unique and experiential opportunities to learn about the diverse religious communities in Singapore.
-Participants will get to uncover little known facts and stories through guided tours and enriching conversations with religious practitioners.
+Participants uncover little known facts and stories through guided tours and enriching conversations with religious practitioners.

 Sign up for the <a href="https://bit.ly/OPSG_ICCS_CE2022" target="_blank">upcoming Community Explorations here.</a>
 * **1 Oct 2022, 10am - 12nn:** Zion Bishan-Bible-Presbyterian Church